couchbase/query/docs/n1ql-select.md

       }
     }

-## Appendix - Syntax changes for Beta / GA
+## Appendix - Changes from DP2 to DP3

 #### FROM ...
 OVER => FROM ...
 UNNEST